Last revision: Dec. 15, 2012

 ESQUIVALIENCE, defined as "n. the willful avoidance of one’s official responsibilities," is a fabricated word inserted into the 2001 first edition of the New Oxford American Dictionary to protect the copyright of the electronic edition.
 Erin McKean, the editor-in-chief of the second edition of the dictionary, said, "The editors figured, We’re all working really hard, so let’s put in a word that means ‘working really hard.’
 Nothing materialized, so they thought, Let’s do the opposite."
 An editor named Christine Lindberg came up with the word.
 A phony entry in the 1975 edition of the New Columbia Encyclopedia is LILLIAN VIRGINIA MOUNTWEAZEL, described as a fountain designer turned photographer who was celebrated for a collection of photographs of rural American mailboxes titled Flags Up!
 She was born in Bangs, Ohio, in 1942, and died at 31 in an explosion while on assignment for Combustibles magazine.
 [Information from Charles Turner, referring to a 2005 article in the New Yorker]

 The earliest known use of OMG is in a 1917 correspondence from British Admiral John Arbuthnot Fisher to Winston Churchill, wherein Fisher excitedly relayed the phrase to his former Royal Navy colleague: “I hear that a new order of Knighthood is on the tapis—O.M.G.
 (Oh!
 My God!)—Shower it on the Admiralty!!”
-[Charles Turner, via this web page]
+See this web page.

-MS. (used instead of Miss or Mrs.) is considered to date to 1949.
+MS. has been dated to 1901.
 An earlier use of Ms. is on a 1767 tombstone in Plymouth, Massachusetts: "HERE LIES INTERRD [sic] THE BODY OF MS. SARAH SPOONER."
 However, it is considered a likely mistake by the engraver of the tombstone.
+See this article.

 A 2002 New York Times article points out that John A. Murphy is credited with a 1972 marketing masterstroke with "Lite, a fine Pilsner beer," but that the OED shows a use of leoht beor in about the year 1000.